scarletquasar/RecursiveComparator.TS/README.md

 it automatically returns "false" instead of continuing to compare.
 The order of elements is taken into account in any operation.

-To get the script just clone that repository and import "compare" from "recursiveComparator.js" and use like the example:
+To get the script just clone that repository (or get the version in "Releases" section) and import "compare" from "recursiveComparator.js" and use like the example:

 ```js
 compare([], []); //True